-The monthly estimates are produced at approximately 30 days from the reference month, in provisional form, because they are based on a part of the sample referring to the month (more than 16,000 households, equivalent to about 32,500 individuals, for the month of June 2024) and are issued contextually to the monthly data on unemployment released by Eurostat.
+The monthly estimates are produced at approximately 30 days from the reference month, in provisional form, because they are based on a part of the sample referring to the month (almost 19,000 households, equivalent to more than 38,000 individuals, for the month of December 2024) and are issued contextually to the monthly data on unemployment released by Eurostat.

-Successively, when the quarterly estimates are produced (at approximately 60 days from the quarter), the threemonth estimates are recalculated on the entire sample referring to each month, and therefore are considered final.
+Successively, when the quarterly estimates are produced (at approximately 60 days from the quarter), the three-month estimates are recalculated on the entire sample referring to each month, and therefore are considered final.